-We look ahead to Dubai’s rearranged World Expo and examine what to expect from the highly anticipated event
+We look ahead to the rearranged World Expo 2020 in Dubai and examine what to expect from the highly anticipated event.

 It’s a once-in-a-lifetime celebration and set to be the largest event staged in the Arab world.